-Low direct debt regulated by borrowing limits set at the national level
+Low direct debt, which is regulated by borrowing limits set at the national level

 The city's direct debt stood at HRK1.7 billion, representing a moderate 24% of operating revenue in 2018.
 We expect the EU and the central government grants to help alleviate Zagreb's financing needs and limit new borrowings for infrastructure investments in 2019-20.
 In addition, the municipal borrowing in Croatia is constrained by borrowing limits set by the central government.
-As a result, we expect the city's direct debt levels to remain low at 22% of estimated operating revenue by 2020.
+As a result, we expect the city's direct debt levels to remain low at 23% of planned operating revenue in 2019 and 22% by 2020.

-Consequently, the city's debt-servicing costs will remain manageable, falling to around 5% of estimated total revenue by 2020, down from 5.3% as of year-end 2018 and the peak of 6.9% in 2017.
+Consequently, the city's debt-servicing costs will remain manageable because of low debt levels and favourable repayment schedule, falling to 4.5% of the estimated total revenue in 2019, down from 5.3% as of year-end 2018 and the peak of 6.9% in 2017.

-The city's current direct debt consists of six long-term amortizing bank loans and three commodity loans.
+The city's current direct debt consists of six long-term amortising bank loans with domestic banks and three commodity loans.

-A crucial role as the economic hub and capital city of Croatia
+Importance of Zagreb's role as the economic hub and capital city of Croatia

-Zagreb is the capital of Croatia and the country's largest city with 802,000 inhabitants (2016 latest available data), representing 19% of the national population.
+Zagreb is the capital of Croatia and the country's largest city with 802,000 inhabitants (2017 latest available data), representing 19.2% of the national population.
 As the capital city, Zagreb contributes significantly to the country's economy, accounting for one-third of the national GDP.
-With local GDP per capita at 176% of the national average (2016 latest available data), Zagreb is Croatia's wealthiest city.
-It is the base for almost 33% of Croatia's businesses, which provide 27% of the country's total employment (January 2018; latest available data).
+With local GDP per capita at 175% of the national average (data as of 2016), Zagreb is Croatia's wealthiest city.
+It is the base for almost 33% of Croatia's businesses, which provide 26.7% of the country's total employment (data as of December 2018).
+The city's unemployment rate stood at 4.4% as of year-end 2018, well below the national rate of 9.5%.